EvanBurdick/AI-Animal-Checkers/README.md

 ## Introduction
 This is a player vs computer board game called Animal Checkers, which is a modified version of a Chinese game called Jungle.
 The computer automatically operates it's turn using a backtracking decision-making algorithm called [minimax](https://en.wikipedia.org/wiki/Minimax).
+The AI is set up so that it is impossible for the computer to lose.
+This can be modified by changing the depth count for the minimax function.

 ## Game Objective / Rules
 The objective of the game is to capture the oponnent's den piece using one of the four animal pieces (elephant, tiger, wolf, mouse).